Canmore, Ghost River Valley, Kananaskis, Banff and Yoho National Park, Canada

 Services Included in the Total Price

-Guiding/instruction by an UIAGM and/or ACMG certified mountain, alpine or assitant alpine guide.
+Guiding/instruction by an IFMGA and/or ACMG certified mountain, alpine or apprentice alpine guide under supervision.

-Rates quoted are for average ice climbing days in the vicinity of Canmore or Banff up to grade WI 4.
-Premiums apply for harder or longer routes as well as destinations that require more than 1 hr of driving time from Canmore.
+Rates quoted are for regular ice climbing days in the vicinity of Canmore, Banff or Lake Louise up to grade WI 4.
+Premiums apply for harder or longer routes as well as climbs that require longer days than 9 hrs door to door from Canmore or Banff.

 We will gladly quote you all-inclusive prices with lodging and air port pick up / drop off in Calgary or we can assist you in making reservations for the lodging and transport option of your choice.